ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 * Postcodes are assigned to Output Areas (OAs) by point-in-polygon assignment.
 Then, OAs are assigned to other statistical areas by 'best-fit' method (more on this later in the course.)
 * The best fit assignment can mean the postcode appears to be in the wrong place (but it isn't).
 * This directory should be used for statistical production, where it is important to ensure data is assigned to the correct area within the relevant geographical hierarchy.
 * It's worth noting here that 'best-fit' isn't used for certain geographies, for example, National Parks.
-If you want to know more about this have a look at <a href="https://geoportal.statistics.gov.uk/search?q=DOC_UG_BFIT&sort=Date%20Created%7Ccreated%7Cdesc" target="_blank">'An overview of best-fitting'</a>.
+If you want to know more about this take a look at <a href="https://geoportal.statistics.gov.uk/search?q=DOC_UG_BFIT&sort=Date%20Created%7Ccreated%7Cdesc" target="_blank">'An overview of best-fitting'</a>.

 **Unique Property Reference Numbers - UPRNs**